-All DVRHS facilities have adequate ventilation, including operational heating and risk systems where appropriate.
+All FES facilities have adequate ventilation, including operational heating and risk systems where appropriate.
 Recirculated air has a fresh air component.
+Additionally, FES has multiple portable air purifiers located strategically throughout the building to support clean air flow.
 Filter(s) for A/C units are maintained and changed according to manufacturer recommendations.

 Classroom doors may remain open during the school day to increase airflow.
 Windows, when appropriate, will be opened.
-To improve airflow on school buses, windows may be open weather permitting.
+To improve airflow on school buses (student field trips), windows may be open weather permitting.
+The district has purchased air purifiers for larger common areas.